fullstopslash/tmux-nerd-icons/readme.md

 # tmux-nerd-icons

-Nerd Font icons for tmux windows with SSH detection, session-aware icons, and customizable ring symbols.
+Nerd Font icons for tmux windows with SSH detection and session-aware icons.

 ## Features